Select health and medical related FAQs from the dropdown.

 A: Yes.
 Mass gatherings related to mission-essential work are necessary and authorized.
 This may include holding quarters on a cutter, conducting a navigation brief, or manning a small boat station; each of these gatherings is essential to carry out high-priority Coast Guard missions.

 A: Events of any size should only be continued if they can be conducted by protecting vulnerable participants, observing social distancing, and taking the proper hand washing procedures.
-On March 16, the President recommended that all events of 10 or more people be cancelled or held virtually.
-That notice, along with other mitigation strategies, can be found here.
 However, mass gatherings related to mission-essential work are necessary and authorized.